markround/tiller/README.md

 # Usage
 Tiller can be used to dynamically generate configuration files before passing execution over to a daemon process.

-It looks at an environment variable called "environment" (or the argument to the `-e` flag), and creates a set of configuration files based on templates, and then optionally runs a specified daemon process via `system`.
+It looks at an environment variable called "environment" (or the argument to the `-e` flag), and creates a set of configuration files based on templates, and then optionally runs a specified daemon process via `exec`.
 Usually, when running a container that uses Tiller, all you need to do is pass the environment to it, e.g.

 	# docker run -t -i -e environment=staging markround/demo_container:latest
 	tiller v0.3.1 (https://github.com/markround/tiller) <github@markround.com>